jculley01/MuseumMate/README_HARDWARE.md

 ![image](/media/beacon_in_enclosure.png)

+[Beacon in Enclosure (PDF)](/media/beacon_in_enclosure.pdf): This document contains photographs taken from various angles, providing a comprehensive view of how the Beacon is assembled within its enclosure.
+It serves as an essential visual reference for understanding the physical layout and connection details of the Beacon components.

 #### TourTag in Enclosure
 Images show the TourTag within its enclosure, detailing its component layout and connectivity.
 These visuals help in understanding the device's internal structure.